tpareli/mpv-stereo-downmix/README.md

 I can't guarantee it will work if the audio is manipulated with in other scripts or in your mpv.conf file.

 A first step is to comment out anything related to --audio-channels=<auto-safe|auto|layouts> or --ad-lavc-downmix=<yes|no> in your conf file.

+Enabling the Playback statistics overview and checking the Audio section should show Channels: 6 -> 2 for 5.1 audio and 8 -> 2 for 7.1, with the appropriate filter applied visible at the bottom of the audio section.

+The current audio channel count detection should work with all common audio codecs.